gbinal/p-o-d.github.com/schema.md

 Contact Name      | Contact person's name for the asset.                                                                                       | person
 Contact Email	    | Contact person's email address. 			           	                                                                             | mbox
 Unique Identifier   | A unique identifier for the dataset or API as maintained within an Agency catalog or database.                                                 | identifier
 Public Access Level | The degree to which this dataset **could** be made publicly-available, *regardless of whether it has been made available*.
-Choices: Public (is or *could be* made publicly available), Restricted (available under certain conditions), Private (never able to be made publicly available)  | accessLevel
+Choices: Public (is or *could be* made publicly available), Restricted (available under certain conditions), or Private (never able to be made publicly available)  | accessLevel

 "Common Core" Required if Applicable Fields
 -------------------------------------------